 Amidst the post-pandemic landscape and geopolitical uncertainties, India's top 100 most valuable brands have collectively exhibited growth, with their total value approaching USD2 trillion since the last valuation on January 1, 2022, according to leading brand valuation consultancy, Brand Finance.

-Every year, leading brand valuation consultancy Brand Finance puts 5,000 of the world’s biggest brands to the test, and publishes around 100 reports, ranking brands across all sectors and countries.
-India’s top 100 most valuable and strongest brands are included in the annual Brand Finance India 100 ranking.
+Every year, Brand Finance puts 5,000 of the biggest brands to the test, and publishes over 100 reports, ranking brands across all sectors and countries.
+Using publicly available data and information, over 250 Indian brands have been assessed to produce the Brand Finance India 100 2023 report.
+This report ranks the world’s top 100 most valuable and strongest Indian brands and also features sectoral analytics and top sectoral brands.

 Tata Group has retained its title of India’s most valuable brand and is accelerating ahead with double digit brand value growth (10.3%) to US$26.4 billion – the first time any Indian brand has surpassed this impressive brand value marker.

 Tata Group is the only Indian brand to feature in the top 100 of the Brand Finance Global 500 2023 (gaining 7 ranks in 2023) – The annual ranking of the world’s top 500 most valuable brands.

 “Over the last 2 years, the Tata Group has undergone a significant strategic transformation, embracing digitalisation and harnessing the power of technology across its diverse portfolio.
 The group has long been a trailblazer in promoting community welfare and sustainability, setting an example even before it became a global buzzword.
 Notably, the Tata Group has achieved the remarkable feat of being ranked 49th globally in Sustainability Perceptions Value, according to our inaugural global Sustainability Perceptions Index, conducted earlier this year.”